 Guy was raised in Rockport, Texas near Corpus Christi.
 One of his father's law partners taught Guy to play the guitar, but Guy wasn't in any hurry to get famous.
-After flunking or dropping out of colleges all over Texas, he moved to San Francisco where he rebuilt guitars and sort of marked time.
-In his later twenties, he moved back to Houston and became art director for TV station KHOU.
+After flunking or dropping out of all over Texas, he mov an Francisco where he rebutars and sort of marked ane. his later twenties, he moved to the Houston and became a for TV station KHOU.
 After that, he moved to LA where he made Dobro guitars for the Dopera Brothers.
 On the side, he'd pitched songs to whoever would listen.
 Finally, in October 1971, he hit pay dirt when Jerry Tieffer, president of Sunbury-Dunbar, heard his songs and signed him to a writer's contract.
 In the meantime, Guy had another victory-he met and married Susanna.
 Contract, salary and wife in hand, Guy Clark made the big move to Music City.